 No one wants to think about gum disease.
 We tend to act as though the less we know about it, the less likely we are to suffer from it.
 That could not be further from the truth.
 Here are the top 7 things you don’t want to hear about periodontal disease that you really should.

-The sad fact is that, according to a major study undertaken by the CDC (the Centers for Disease Control) most adults have a fifty/fifty chance of having serious gum disease.
+The sad fact is that, according to a major study undertaken by the CDC (the Centers for Disease Control), most adults have a fifty/fifty chance of having serious gum disease.
 That doesn’t include minor gum disease, which is believed to be far more widespread.

-Even a little pink in the sink can be early sign of gum disease.
+Even a little pink in the sink can be an early sign of gum disease.
 Because gum disease is most successfully treated early, it’s important not to ignore early warning signs of a problem.
 Early gum disease, gingivitis, often starts with swollen, red, or bleeding gums, but not much discomfort.
 Check with your dentist promptly if you start to notice bleeding gums; don’t wait for a small problem to become a big problem.

 You gums provide the strong, stable base needed to keep your teeth in your head.
 In cases of advanced periodontal disease that remains untreated, teeth often shift and can be lost.
 Receding gums deserve prompt attention from your dentist.
-Restorative techniques work better early, particularly if you would prefer to avoid gum restoration surgery.
+Restorative techniques work better early, particularly if you prefer to avoid gum restoration surgery.

 Problems are most successfully treated when treated early.
 Likewise, treatments are less costly when started early.
 The average cost of antibiotics is far lower than the average cost of surgery.
 In fact, while a deep cleaning to remove gum disease may cost $200 dollars, surgery to restore gum issue can cost $1000 or more per section of the mouth.
 It’s more cost effective to visit the dentist for regular cleanings and avoid gum disease all together.